boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-throughput-advice-blob.md

      throughput => rate-limit
    }

-   ; Controls the presence of optional excess and peak ; rate parameters.
+   ; Controls the presence of optional excess and peak rate ; parameters.
-   ; When omitted, this is equivalent to setting these ; parameters to false.
    ; Settting these parameters to false means that excess and ; peak parameters are not supplied in the policy.